 Then, in 1985, a Dallas businessman named David Cook decided to take the concept wide.
 Mom-and-pop video stores were starting to add locations and develop into local and regional “chains,” but Cook’s eyes were bigger, and Blockbuster was born.
 Wayne Huizenga executed its national rollout: it quickly added videogames, swallowed up smaller companies and opened new stores aggressively, aided by a virtuous circle in which floods of new customers were entering the movie-rental market every week.
 Less than ten years after its founding, the now-ubiquitous Blockbuster was big enough to seriously propose a merger with Viacom.

 Now all the homegrown Video Stations were out of business, and everybody was dealing with Blockbuster (there were 9,000 stores at its peak in 2004) or a franchise just like it.
 Oligopoly bred complacency as video rental became a typical weekend’s afterthought.
 Blockbuster customers were treated to a shelf full of thirty display cases of that weekend’s new release, all of them already rented.
 There was little quality control over returned rentals; you wondered exactly what some people had been doing with them.
 And then there were the late fees.
 You couldn’t ignore them like some did with their library books, because Blockbuster had your credit card.
-Grumbling about Blockbuster became a national pastime (especially when it appeared that late fees constituted a profit center), but its business model was already mortally wounded.
+Grumbling about Blockbuster became a national pastime (especially when it emerged that late fees actually constituted a profit center), but its business model was already mortally wounded.

 So why do you need Blockbuster anymore?
 Hmmm: you don’t.
 Yesterday the company’s current owners announced that it will close its remaining 300 company-owned stores by early January.
 That will leave only about fifty franchisee-run stores, and they’d better watch their backs, because the brand name’s “goodwill” has long since been used up.
 Entertainment is still big business, but the way it’s delivered to our eyeballs is constantly mutating and adapting to fit new technology.
 Blockbuster controlled the golden goose for 25 years, but these days it’s about as relevant as a Commodore 64 – and I know plenty of former customers who are just fine with that.